 How can I make the most of my pantry cupboard?

-Apart from the obvious aesthetic qualities of pantry cupboards, its important to work out a few things before speaking to your kitchen designer.
+Apart from the obvious aesthetic qualities of pantry cupboards, it’s important to work out a few things before speaking to your kitchen designer.
 A bespoke piece of furniture allows you to customise the cupboard so it works for you.
 Here a few point to consider:

-- it sounds obvious but measure your items so that you know the tallest will fit snuggly on the shelves.
+- It sounds obvious, but measure your items so that you know the tallest will fit snuggly on the shelves.

-- group similar items together and store things in a way that makes sense to you – if you do lots of baking, keep all your flours, sugars and other items on the same shelf.
+- Group similar items together and store things in a way that makes sense to you – if you do lots of baking, keep all your flours, sugars and other items on the same shelf.

-- it makes sense to put your most used items in the middle of the cupboard so that things are in easy reach
+- It makes sense to put your most used items in the middle of the cupboard so that things are in easy reach

-- keep the cupboard clutter-free – it’s good to keep on top of your cupboard and have a good sort out every so often to make sure you are only keeping things that you use regularly.
+- Keep the cupboard clutter-free – it’s good to keep on top of your cupboard and have a good sort out every so often to make sure you are only keeping things that you use regularly.

-- if your budget will allow, invest in a marble cold-shelf to keep eggs, butter and cheese at perfect temperature: these items shouldn’t actually be fridge cold.
+- If your budget will allow, invest in a marble cold-shelf to keep eggs, butter and cheese at perfect temperature: these items shouldn’t actually be fridge cold.

 How can I make my cupboard look beautiful as well as practical?

-Once you have your pantry cupboard, its up to you how you organise it and add your own style statement.
+Once you have your pantry cupboard, it’s up to you how you organise it and add your own style statement.
 Essentially, today’s pantries and larders echo the days of country house kitchens long ago, stocked with chutneys and preserves and other lovely provisions.

 If you want your cupboard to be a design feature as well as a storage solution, have a think about using glass doors on a section of the cupboard which will allow beautiful items to be seen.
 Try fitting the cupboard doors with wire mesh for a real country-style effect.